How to Sketch with a Perspective Grid

 6. Draw orthogonal lines from the edges of the front ellipse to the rear ellipse.

 Concepts Drawing Tip: Apply some line smoothing on your ellipse edges to polish up any rough sketching.
 Alternatively, you can use circles from the Object Library and use the Nudge tool to guide the edges into alignment with your shape, or you can use the Shape Guides to draw an arc or ellipse to round the corners.
+(The Object Library and Shape Guides are coming soon to Windows & Android platforms.)

 7. If you like, you can block in a color.